jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     git commit --all --message 'add test_what_is_an_assertion'

-  the terminal_ shows a summary of the changes then goes back to the command line
+  the terminal_ shows a summary of the changes then goes back to the command line.

 ----